oz/cyprio.net/wtf/2011-03-25-are-you-getting-one.md

 ---
-title: are you getting one?
+title: "are you getting one?"
 ---

 > This is the key to the iPad that nobody has figured out.
 The iPad does